amplify-education/asiaq_test/README.md

-    --extra-space      This will resize the root partition on boot with the specified number of extra gigabytes of disk --extra-disk       This will attach an extra EBS volume with the specified number of gigabytes --spotinst         This will make use of Spotinst to provision the hostclass --spotinst_reserve When using spotinst this is the number of ondemand instances as either a percentage or absolute number
+    --extra-space      This will resize the root partition on boot with the specified number of extra gigabytes of disk --extra-disk       This will attach an extra EBS volume with the specified number of gigabytes --spotinst         This will make use of Spotinst to provision the hostclass --spotinst_reserve When using spotinst this is the number of ondemand instances as either a percentage or a fixed number

 Note: "Extra space" will automatically be added to the root partition, but this slows down provisioning.
 An "extra disk" has to be formatted